twobin/react-lazyload/README.md

 Respond to `resize` event, set it to `true` if you do need LazyLoad listen resize event.

 **NOTICE** If you tend to support legacy IE, set this props carefully, refer to [this question](http://stackoverflow.com/questions/1852751/window-resize-event-firing-in-internet-explorer) for further reading.

+### debounce

+Type: Bool / Number Default: true

+By default, LazyLoad will have all event handlers debounced in 300ms for better performance.
+You can disable this by setting `debounce` to `false`, or change debounce time by setting a number value.

+### throttle

+Type: Bool / Number Default: false

+If you prefer `throttle` rather than `debounce`, you can set this props to `true` or provide a specific number.

+**NOTICE** Set `debounce` / `throttle` to all lazy loaded components unanimously.

 ## Props added to children